Suicide Silence: No Time to Bleed (2008–2010)

+Suicide Silence have been noted for their highly incessant touring, especially during the The Cleansing and No Time to Bleed eras.

 Shortly before embarking on Mayhem Festival in mid-2008, Suicide Silence's MySpace profile title read "Suicide Silence (Is writing a new album)", which was the first indication of ensuring the upcoming of their second album.
 On June 26, 2008, Mitch Lucker appeared on the Headbangers Ball blog podcast.
 In the interview, Lucker stated that the album would be recorded through tracks as opposed of being recorded live, such as The Cleansing.
 He also said the new album would "blow The Cleansing away."
 Machine was chosen by the band to be the producer of the album.
 The title for it was revealed as being No Time to Bleed.
 In late 2008, the band parted ways with longtime bassist Mike Bodkins.
 They were joined by Dan Kenny of Animosity in time for an Australia tour in December 2008.
 In April 2009, Kenny was introduced as the band's new permanent bassist.

 Suicide Silence began recording No Time to Bleed in February 2009 with production by acclaimed producer Machine and engineering by Will Putney.
 During Music as a Weapon as well as the band's Cleansing the Nation tour, they began to perform the songs "No Time to Bleed", "Your Creations", "Lifted" and "Wake Up" months before the release of the album.
 In April they received the Revolver Golden God award for "Most Innovative Band" and performed at the awards show.
 Suicide Silence were included on 2009's Pedal to the Metal tour, along with the bands Mudvayne, Static-X, Bury Your Dead, Dope and Black Label Society.
 During the same year, the group was awarded the Golden God award for "Best New Talent".